 Even if you pack half a suitcase full of easy mac and oatmeal, that’s not going to last you a whole semester.
 If you can, budget some extra money so you can buy comfort food for *emergencies*.
 You might just need a trip to McDonalds every once in a while.
 Or need to shop in the “imported aisles’ at your local grocery store.
 As a head’s up, these little trips to eat McDonalds will cost you.
 Local food is always cheaper than American or imported food.

 Do Some Grocery Store Shopping

-ILP’s program cost includes the cost of food, but some days you just need a meal like home- it doesn’t have to be elaborate, but you can make few basic meals like you would at home by shopping at the local grocery store.
+ILP’s program fee includes your meals but some days you just need a meal like home- it doesn’t have to be elaborate, but you can make few basic meals like you would at home by shopping at the local grocery store.
 Make yourself a peanut butter and jelly sandwich with what you find at the neighborhood market when you just can’t bring yourself to eat like a local.
 For those of you in Eastern Europe, here are some simple meals to make.

 Oh and remember, you may find the equivalent (or something better) while abroad than your favorite snacks at home.
-For all you chocolate lovers going to Ukraine, Russian, Romania, Poland or Lithuania, the chocolate is WAY better in Europe than it is in America.
+For all you chocolate lovers going to Ukraine or Poland (or another ILP Europe country), the chocolate is WAY better in Europe than it is in America.
 Lucky you.

 Find Foods You Like!

 This is the most important thing!
 I know it’s hard to try new foods, especially if you can’t read the menu and don’t exactly how what the food even is, but I promise you…you will find something you like no matter where you are.
 And finding foods you like will help you be happier.